MicroByre/public-assessments/uiux/README.md

 If you are building a React application, just start with the configuration as it already has been provided to you.

 If you are using something else, just place the static content and other assets in the `fe_service/frontend` directory.
 The current content in that direct is the direct result of a React build.

+Also, there are two convenience functions setup in the [App.js](app/src/App.js) for fetching lists of data and specific data items.